SAIS-S2S-Technology/Roadmap/Roadmap.md

 * We offer you the chance to impact how students at a leading global policy school learn about tech-policy, to leverage the exceptional SAIS student community for research and to advance your mission through our team in Washington, DC.
 * We understand that your time is precious.
 We pritotize accordingly.
 To streamline communications, we provide you with a quarterly report on our growth and operations.
 We adapt based on your feedback and advice.
 Importantly, this partnership is a modular process and we strive to find the structure that works best for you.

 Please do not hesitate to contact us for further details.
+For a slide deck on our partnership, please refer to the [adviser deck].
 We greatly appreciate your time in considering to partner with SAIS S2S Technology.

 **SAIS alumni**